signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="FrameLossConcealment"></a>
 ### Frame Loss Concealment (FLC)

-Frame loss concealment (FLC) occurs when, after all individual stream contributor management, merging, and other processing is complete, stream group ouptut will incur a gap and be unable to meet continuous real-time output requirements.
-Typically this occurs due to simultaneous packet loss in all stream group inputs, but not always, it can also happen due to anomalies in stream alignment.
-When an output gap is inevitable, streamlib applies an algorithm to conceal the frame gap, using interpolation, prior stream group output history, and other factors.
+FLC occurs when, after all individual stream contributor management, merging, and other processing is complete, stream group ouptut will incur a gap and be unable to meet continuous real-time output requirements.
+Typically this occurs due to simultaneous packet loss in all stream group inputs, but not always, it can also happen due to anomalies in alignment between inputs.
+When an output gap is inevitable, streamlib applies an algorithm to conceal the frame gap, based on interpolation, prior stream group output history, and other factors.

 <a name="RunTimeStats"></a>
 # Run-Time Stats